BravoNatalie/Ecoleta/README.md

 ## :information_source: About

-The :recycle:**Ecoleta** is a Web and Mobile application that aims to connect people to companies that collect specific waste such as light bulbs, batteries, etc.
+The :recycle:**Ecoleta** is a Web and Mobile application that aims to connect people with companies that collect specific waste such as light bulbs, batteries, etc.

 The project was developed during **Next Level Week**, an event provided by [Rocketseat](https://rocketseat.com.br/) to teach new technologies, tools and hacks to leverage participants' developer careers.